 I’ve been stumbling on this blog over a habit I have of referring to “my kids.”
 I’m sure that’s confusing to those of you who don’t know me.
 “Wait, didn’t I see something about consecrated virginity?
 But she has kids?
 Hang on, now….”1 So rather than footnote it every time, I thought I’d write you a good long explanation.2

 I have hundreds of children.
-A few godchildren, but mostly spiritual children, students I’ve taught and teens I’ve spoken with at retreats or camps or talks.
+A few godchildren, but mostly spiritual children, students I’ve taught and teens I’ve spoken with at retreats or camps or talks and sometimes ladies twice my age who needed God to love on them through me.
 The relationship I have with these kids of mine is sometimes just a few hours long and sometimes lasts for years and changes us both.
 I call them my kids because I am their mother–one of many mothers they have, God willing.
 I call them my kids even when they’re 25, because when I say that I don’t mean that they’re children.
 I mean that they’re mine.

 When I was first discerning a vocation to consecrated life, I went to see my spiritual director.
 I was feeling led to enter a convent that summer but my relationship with my students was holding me back.

 “I just love these kids so much, Father.
 Maybe that’s God’s way of telling me not to leave them.”

 “Oh, that doesn’t mean you’re supposed to stay.
 That just means you already have a consecrated heart–you already love them with a mother’s love.”

 I burst into tears at that: “You mean, I do get to be a mom?”